VolpeUSDOT/FTOT-Public/docs/index.md

 * Quick start tutorial - how-to guide for running pre-built quick start scenarios
 * Reference scenarios documentation - how-to guide for running reference scenarios to demonstrate FTOT functions

 At this point, you can verify that FTOT is fully functional by running one of the pre-built quick start scenarios.
 For detailed instructions, consult the Quick Start Tutorial within the C:/FTOT/documentation folder.
 Alternatively, consult the FTOT User Guide (also within C:/FTOT/documentation) or the [Creating New Scenarios](https://volpeusdot.github.io/FTOT-Public/create_scenario.html) guidance to dive directly into FTOT and building your own scenarios.
+You can also follow along with the [video tutorial](#running-your-first-ftot-scenario) for running the first Quick Start scenario.

 ## Additional Information: